malvesealves/backend-and-mobile-challenges/mobile/README.md

-# Desafio de código Mobile
+# Mobile challenge

-#### Nesse desafio serão avaliados
+#### In this challenge, the following will be evaluated:
-* Seu domínio em Flutter
+* Your proficiency in Flutter
-* Fluxo de navegação
-* Forma de organizar o código

-Boa sorte e obrigado por participar!
+* Navigation flow
+* Code organization

-## 🚨 As regras do jogo
+## 🚨 Game rules

-1. Seu projeto deverá ser construído utilizando Flutter;
+1. Your project should be built using Flutter;

-2. O aplicativo de deverá ser offline first;
+2. The application should be offline first;

-4. Seu projeto deverá ser construído utilizando o layout disponibilizado na descrição do teste;

-5. Crie um arquivo README explicando como executar o projeto.
+4. Your project should be built using the layout provided in the test description;

+5. Create a README file that explains how to run the project.

-## 🎁 Bônus
+## 🎁 Bonus

-Esses itens não são obrigatórios, porém desejados.
+These items are not mandatory, but desired.

 * Clean Code
-* Arquitetura MVVM
+* MVVM architecture
-* Testes automatizados
+* Automated tests

-## 🖥 O Desafio
+## 🖥 The challenge

-Você deverá construir um projeto utilizando o layout proposto:

-* Listagem de tarefas com scroll infinito;
-* Listagem de tarefas finalizadas;
+You should build a project using the proposed layout:

+* Task listing with infinite scroll;
+* Listing of completed tasks;
-* Criar tarefa;
+* Create task;
-* Os dados deverão ser salvo local utilizando um banco de dados (sqlite, Hive, etc...);
+* Data should be saved locally using a database (sqlite, Hive, etc...);

 ### Layout:

-O layout está disponível no link: [Protótipo](https://www.figma.com/proto/RPnpIHgvIKobI7LieqNCcw/Taski-To-Do?node-id=12-387&p=f&t=l4R38GZ4q3qrv2XW-0&scaling=scale-down&content-scaling=fixed&page-id=0%3A1)
+The layout is available at link: [Prototype](https://www.figma.com/proto/RPnpIHgvIKobI7LieqNCcw/Taski-To-Do?node-id=12-387&p=f&t=l4R38GZ4q3qrv2XW-0&scaling=scale-down&content-scaling=fixed&page-id=0%3A1)